Dida Clifton

 Dida Clifton:

-Yes.
-When my kids were little, they went everywhere with me.
-My youngest’s first job was collecting business cards at events.
+When my kids were young, they came with me everywhere.
+My youngest’s first job was collecting business cards at networking events.

-Now she’s my CMO and helps run the office in Las Vegas.
-She’s going to make me a grandma in December.
+Now she’s my CMO and helps run the Las Vegas office—and she’s about to make me a grandmother.

 Henry Harrison: